sand-ki/legolization/README.md

 ```
 pip install -r requirements.txt
 ```
-Only for modules are used namly:
+Only for modules are used namely:
 * pillow
 * pysimplegui
 * numpy